 - 4% have been led into physical danger because of something that happened online.

-The amount of data available and exposed online is increasing everyday faster that we can imagine.
+The amount of data available and exposed online is increasing everyday faster than we can imagine.
 Cyber crimes are becoming more prevalent and the internet is no longer a safe space.
-Now more than anything, privacy, anonymity and security should be an utmost priority to keep the society in check.
+Now more than anything privacy, anonymity and security should be an utmost priority to keep the society in check.

 In order to preserve online privacy and anonymity, we need to step up our game on securing our personal data.
 Here are few and simple ways on how you can enhance your online security, privacy and anonymity.